opendime/opendime/whitepapers/variables.md

 pk | Private key in WIF format (base58).
-Same as `private-key.txt` sn | Serial number for main micro (base16) ae | Serial number for ATECC508A chip (hex, lower case) ex | Secret exponent; equivilent to pk value on | Opendime nonce: see `advanced/rngverify.py` for background va | Bitcoin signature over a nonce, same as `sealed/advanced/verify2.txt` vn | Version number (only on `2.1.0` and later)
+Same as `private-key.txt` sn | Serial number for main micro (base16) ae | Serial number for ATECC508A chip (hex, lower case) ex | Secret exponent; equivalent to pk value on | Opendime nonce: see `advanced/rngverify.py` for background va | Bitcoin signature over a nonce, same as `sealed/advanced/verify2.txt` vn | Version number (only on `2.1.0` and later)